In a thriller, Connecticut outlasts N.C. State in double OT for another Final Four berth

 Bueckers finished with a game-high 27 points, including 15 after regulation, on 10-for-15 shooting to push the Huskies to a 14th consecutive Final Four.
-Connecticut (29-5) won its 14th straight game to secure a meeting with Stanford, the No. 1 seed in the Spokane Region, on Friday night in Minneapolis.
+Connecticut (29-5) won its 14th straight game to secure a meeting with Stanford, the No. 1 seed in the Spokane Region and defending national champion, on Friday night in Minneapolis.

-“I was thinking, ‘We have Paige Bueckers and they don’t,’ ” Huskies senior guard Christyn Williams said.
+“I was thinking, ‘We have Paige Bueckers, and they don’t,’ ” Huskies senior guard Christyn Williams said.
 “Once she makes one, the rim is like this big.
 She’s going to keep making them, so we keep giving her the ball.”

-Bueckers scored her most points since rejoining the lineup nine games ago following surgery in December to repair a tibial plateau fracture and meniscus tear.
+Bueckers, who grew up in Minnesota, scored her most points since rejoining the lineup nine games ago following surgery in December to repair a tibial plateau fracture and meniscus tear.
 Last season the 5-foot-11 guard became the first freshman to be named national player of the year.

 A jumper from Bueckers with 3:50 to go in double overtime put the Huskies in front 82-79 after North Carolina State (32-4) pulled within a point on center Elissa Cunane’s layup.
 The Wolfpack did not get closer than two points for the rest of the game.